pedrorxmos/portfolio-v1/README.md

 ## Environment Variables

-To run this project, you will need the following Cloud Firestore keys and add them to add the following environment variables to your .env file
+To run this project, you will need the following Cloud Firestore & EmailJS keys and add them to add the following environment variables to your .env file

 `VITE_API_KEY`